ircv3/ircv3-specifications/extensions/chathistory-3.3.md

 When a client with the above mentioned capabilities requests `chathistory` content from the server (using the `CHATHISTORY` command outlined below), the server should return to the client a single batch containing a number of desired raw IRC lines equal to the `message_count` parameter specified, ending directly before the given timestamp or with the message directly proceeding the one with the specified `draft/msgid`.
 The raw IRC lines should be formatted and returned to the client as they were originally, with the addition of the above capability tags.

-The `server-time` should be the time at which the message was originally sent and the `batch id` a unique ID to the entire batch.
-The `draft/label` should be a unique ID used to identify the `chathistory` request and any replies.
-The optional `draft/msgid`, if included, should be the `draft/msgid` originally sent with the message.
+The `server-time` should be the time at which the message was originally sent and the `batch id` a unique ID to the entire batch. `draft/label` is recommended and should be a unique ID used to identify the `chathistory` request and any replies.
+Also recommended, `draft/msgid` should be the `draft/msgid` originally sent with the message.

 ### `CHATHISTORY` Command
 Chathistory content can be requested by the client to the server by sending the `CHATHISTORY` command to the server.
-The returned `batch` must not be blank.
-If no content exists to return, the appopriate error message should be sent instead.
+A `batch` must be returned by the server.
+If no content exists to return, an empty batch should be returned to avoid the client waiting for a reply.
 Command support is sent to the client as the RPL_ISUPPORT 005 numeric `:irc.host 005 nick CHATHISTORY=max_message_count :are supported by this server`

 Both the `message_count` and `max_message_count` must be integers greater than 0.
 The client should not request a `message_count` greater than the `max_message_count` parameter sent in the command.
 If the `message_count` exceeds the `max_message_count`, server should return a number of lines equal to the `max_message_count` and the appropriate warning as described below.